 Based in the heart of London’s coolest central neighbourhood, Soho, this hostel is perfect for people who want a party atmosphere.
 The on-site bar runs plenty of good-value drinks deals, and often puts on popular live-music and karaoke nights.
-Rooms range from en suite doubles to six-bed dorms, so there’s something to suit all budgets, and everything is decorated in bold, loud colours.
+Rooms range from en-suite doubles to six-bed dorms, so there’s something to suit all budgets, and everything is decorated in bold, loud colours.
 There’s also a roof terrace, a games room and even a pamper room with Hollywood mirrors and hairdryers.

 This social hostel is a great place to meet new people.
-The Notting Hill location is beautiful, and close to local markets and sights such as Kensington Palace.
-Those who are new to the city will appreciate the friendly staff, who will happily take guests on tours of local attractions before rounding off the day with a trip to local bars and pubs.
+The Notting Hill location is beautiful and close to local markets and sights such as Kensington Palace.
+Those who are new to the city will appreciate the friendly staff, who happily take guests on tours of local attractions before rounding off the day with a trip to local bars and pubs.
 But the ultimate plus?
 A free dinner for guests every evening.

 The clue is in the name, but when you look out of the window of your dorm or private room, it’s plain to see: the British Museum – the nation’s biggest museum – stands proudly across the street and is free to explore.
 Oxford Street is just a stroll away, too, making this hostel a popular choice for history buffs and shopaholics alike.
 Its fully equipped kitchen is a great place to meet fellow travellers over dinner, while the enclosed terrace feels a little like something out of Alice in Wonderland (don’t forget to look up!).
 Housed in a Georgian townhouse, the hostel doesn’t look or feel out of place in the shadow of such an historic museum, adding a quintessential touch to your stay in the UK capital.